HeyGen x Granola: Turn meeting notes into AI videos

 Connect Granola in Claude Connectors

-In Claude, go to the top-left menu → Customise → Connectors.
+In Claude, go to the top-left menu → Customize → Connectors.
 Click +, then Browse connectors, search for Granola, and click +.
-A sign-in page will open — log in to your Granola account to grant Claude authorisation access.
+A sign-up page will open — log in to your Granola account to grant Claude authorization access.
 For Claude Code, run: claude mcp add granola --transport http https://mcp.granola.ai/mcp

 Add HeyGen as a custom connector